Connecting you to the latest technology to help you remain at home independently

 - Understanding your routine and where you may need support?

 There are many options of assistive technology for you to select from non-invasive fixed or wearable sensors to support you and your carers to monitor and respond to your needs.
+The TSA have developed a series of 10 Explainer videos to show the possibilities of technology solutions to enhance people's lives.
+You can watch one the videos below - for more visit the TSA's YouTube channel.

 If you would like to find out more about maintaining your independence or developing new skills with the support of technology - speak to your care practitioner or social worker today.